mendersoftware/mender-docs/03.Devices/01.System-requirements/docs.md

 Mender's meta layer, [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank), has several branches that map to given releases of the Yocto Project.
 However, note that Mender is tested and maintained against the **latest release branch of the Yocto Project** only.
 Older branches for the Yocto Project are still kept in [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank), but they might not work seamlessly as they are not continuously tested by Mender.
 We appreciate [community contributions](https://mender.io/community?target=_blank) to help maintain older branches!

+### Other build systems

+Mender has no official support for other build systems.
+However, by following the right steps, it is possible to adapt other build systems to Mender's needs.
+Please see [this blog post](https://mender.io/blog/porting-mender-to-a-non-yocto-build-system) for an example (note that some of Mender's needs may have changed since the blog post was made).

 ##Device capacity
 The client binaries, which are written in Go, are around 7 MiB in size.